kmarkus/microblx/doc/manual.md

 - `doc:` short descriptive documentation of the block

-- `license`: license of the block.
-This will be used by deployment tools to validate whether the resulting license are compatible.

-- `real-time`: is the block real-time safe, i.e. there are is no memory allocation / deallocation and other non deterministic function calls in the `step` function.
+- `realtime`: is the block real-time safe, i.e. there are is no memory allocation / deallocation and other non deterministic function calls in the `step` function.